SantiagoGomez1/SantiagoGomez1/README.md

-<h1 align="left">Hi 👋, I´m Córdoba Gabriel</h1>
+<h1 align="left">Hi 👋, I´m Santiago Gómez</h1>
 <h3 align="left">Full-Stack Developer</h3>

 <h3 align="left">I live in Argentina, Buenos Aires.
-I graduated of Full-Stack developer web in Henry Bootcamp.I´m autodidact, I think the most valuable thing is time and I don't like to waste it, what makes me proactive, I like team work y and create a good work environment with colleagues.
+I graduated of Full-Stack developer web in Henry Bootcamp.I´m autodidact, I think the most valuable thing is time and I don't like to waste it, what makes me proactive, I like team work and create a good work environment with colleagues.
 I am currently looking for a job, I would like a job where I can expand my programming knowledge and work from home.</h3>

 <br>